Jogging is an unsung hero among many fitness enthusiasts. You probably haven’t heard anyone say “I had a really good workout going jogging.”

 It comes down to intensity.

 Running is at a more rapid pace.
 It also exerts more kilojoules and requires a higher aerobic effort.
 Your lungs, heart, and muscles will all be involved in a greater way.
+It puts you in a higher heart rate zone.

 Keep in mind that as an aerobic type of exercise, both jogging and running produce energy.
-They do so tapping into the oxygen and blood glucose or body fat.
+They do so by tapping into the oxygen and blood glucose or body fat.

 Can jogging help you lose weight?